navicore/navactor/README.md

 Overview
 ----------

-A CLI tool as lab for the actor programming use cases.
+A CLI *nix-style tool as lab for actor programming.

-Ingest piped streams of CRLF- delimited observations, send them to actors, implement the [OPERATOR](https://github.com/DTLaboratory/dtlab-scala-alligator#operator-api) processing, and persist.
+Mission: Ingest piped streams of CRLF-delimited observations, send them to actors, implement the [OPERATOR](https://github.com/DTLaboratory/dtlab-scala-alligator#operator-api) processing, and persist.